Stanford romps into Elite Eight, 89-62 over Missouri State

 Elle Ruffridge scored 18 points to lead Missouri State (23-3), a team with a history of punching above its status as a mid-major from the Missouri Valley Conference.
 The Lady Bears have two Final Four appearances of their own, but the last came two decades ago behind record scorer Jackie Stiles.

+“Every game we’ve been down, we’ve always come back,” Missouri State coach Amaka Agugua-Hamilton said.
+“So, it was a little surprise that we just couldn’t get over the hump. ...
+Obviously, it's an emotional ending to a magical ride, you know?"

 Jump closed the first quarter with consecutive 3-pointers.
-The Cardinal led by 14 late in the second before closing the half with a 9-2 run behind a steal and layup from Anna Wilson, a 3-pointer by Kiana Williams and a wide-open shot by Jump in the final seconds for a 49-26 lead.
+The Cardinal led by 14 late in the second before ending the half with a 9-2 run behind a steal and layup from Wilson, a 3-pointer by Williams and a wide-open shot by Jump in the final seconds for a 49-26 lead.

 Stanford opened the third with two more 3-pointers by Cameron Brink and Williams as the lead stretched to 35 by the end of the quarter.